 Bingo Calls Explained: What is Bingo Lingo?

-If you’re an online bingo player you’ll be familiar with the dulcet tones of bingo callers using funny, well known sayings associated with the number being called.
+If you’re an online bingo player you’ll be familiar with the dulcet tones of bingo callers using funny, well-known sayings associated with the number being called.
 This is known in the trade as Bingo Lingo.
 Maybe you’ve joined one of our bingo games after browsing through our collection of Online Slot Games or you’re completely new to bingo.
-It's likely you’ll be confused, at first, hearing strange bingo calls like 88 - Two Fat Ladies.
+You’ll likely be confused, at first, hearing strange bingo calls like 88 - Two Fat Ladies.
 One benefit of playing at Crown Bingo is that you can select to have your tickets to be automatically daubed.
 On the other hand, you may be a bingo veteran looking to scrub up on your bingo lingo calls for our Bingo Chat.
 This guide will help everyone straight get to the top of the class.
+If you're new to bingo then our Guide on 90 Ball Bingo would be a good place to start to learn the ropes!

 Where did Bingo start?